Apex predator

-The lion is the world's second-largest big cat and serves as an apex land predator in Africa.
+The lion is the world's second-largest big cat.
+Healthy adults are apex terrestrial predators in Africa.

 An apex predator, also known as a top predator or superpredator, is a predator (Note: Zoologists generally exclude parasites from trophic levels as they are (often much) smaller than their hosts, and individual species with multiple hosts at different life-cycle stages would occupy multiple levels.
-Otherwise they would often be at the top level, above apex predators.) at the top of a food chain, without natural predators of its own.
+Otherwise, they would often be at the top level, above apex predators.) at the top of a food chain with few natural predators of their own, if any.

 Apex predators are usually defined in terms of trophic dynamics, meaning that they occupy the highest trophic levels.
 Food chains are often far shorter on land, usually limited to being secondary consumers – for example, wolves prey mostly upon large herbivores (primary consumers), which eat plants (primary producers).
 The apex predator concept is applied in wildlife management, conservation, and ecotourism.

 Apex predators have a long evolutionary history, dating at least to the Cambrian period when animals such as Anomalocaris and Timorebestia dominated the seas.

 Humans have for many centuries interacted with other apex predators including the wolf, birds of prey, and cormorants to hunt game animals, birds, and fish respectively.
 More recently, humans have started interacting with apex predators in new ways.
 These include interactions via ecotourism, such as with the tiger shark, and through rewilding efforts, such as the reintroduction of the Iberian lynx.